Abu-Sharif/Abu-Sharif/README.md

 ![Calculator](assets/Compare.png)

 ---
-## Project: Conway’s Game of Life – Image-Based Cellular Automata Art
+## Conway’s Game of Life – Image-Based Cellular Automata Art

 Creative exploration of **cellular automata**, where each pixel in an image evolves over time following **Conway’s Game of Life** rules.
 The project blends computation and art — transforming static BMP images into dynamic, color-evolving patterns through algorithmic simulation, built with Pyhon & Pygame.